LeaVerou/lea.verou.me/2024/context-chips/index.md

 - All but one participant (4/5) complained being forced into selecting a sentiment when they had no opinion.
 - Some participants even mentioned that the 5-point template felt overwhelming.

-Furthermore, _none_ of the concerns about sentiment chips were validated:
+Furthermore, _none_ of the concerns about context chips were validated:

 - No-one found the chips appearing on hover distracting or felt "ambushed"
 - No-one struggled to understand how to use them